 Redwood lumber is a tough product to find and large quality differences exist.

-Front Range Lumber stocks only a B grade version – very limited knots, while containing both sapwood and heartwood in varying proportions.
-The available selection will constantly change, and we constantly strive to carry a complete selection of lengths from 8′ through 20′ in both 1x and 2x thicknesses.
+The available selection will always change, and we constantly strive to carry a complete selection of lengths from 8′ through 20′ in both 1x and 2x thicknesses.

 We suggest you check out the appearance and quality of what you may receive.